wrewsama/obsidian-vault/Interview Notes/Theory/Python.md

 1. compilation to bytecode (.pyc files in __pycache__)
 	- Generating Abstract Syntax Tree (AST)
 	- generating .`pyc` bytecode (this is done on-demand, as needed by the PVM)
-2. Interpreter in the PVM executes the bytecode line-by-line
+2. Interpreter/PVM executes the bytecode line-by-line

 ## PVM
 Python Virtual Machine